 Why the Gulfstream G550?

 Gulfstream has held a partnership with NOAA for more than 50 years, and the organization already has a Gulfstream IV-SP (G-IV) in its fleet.
 The renewed investment shows the NOAA’s preference for working with an aircraft that meets its stringent demands for tracking hurricanes.
-The G550 checks all the right boxes.the Gulfstream G550 has the range and power to keep pace with developing storms.
+The G550 checks all the right boxes.Capable of flying 6,750 NM at a maximum speed of Mach 0.885, the Gulfstream G550 has the range and power to keep pace with developing storms.
 Because NOAA reconnaissance takes jets out into the Gulf of Mexico and down into the Caribbean, as far away from mainland as 1,600 NM, the long-range capabilities of the jet are paramount.
 Its speed also is an asset, far outstripping the forward speed of hurricanes and any torrential winds it may come up against.

 Life-saving instruments in severe weather tracking